Security & Data Sovereignty

 Exposed ports

-- :5173Frontend dashboard โ expose only to internal network or VPN.
-Never to the public internet.
+- :80Frontend dashboard (nginx) -the only port exposed to your host.
+Run behind a VPN or internal network boundary.
+Never expose to the public internet.

 askLenny never calls home

-- โNo package downloads at runtime โ all dependencies in the image
+- ✓No package downloads at runtime -all dependencies baked into the image

-- โMIT licensed โ audit the source code on GitHub
+- ✓MIT licensed -audit the full source code on GitHub